flores-jacob/Problem-Sets-for-Artificial-Intelligence-for-Robotics/README.md

-#Exercises in Artificial Intelligence for Robotics
+# Exercises in Artificial Intelligence for Robotics

 ### What
-This is repository is meant to hold the code and reasoning I used to solve the exercises for the [Artificial Intelligence for Robotics](https://classroom.udacity.com/courses/cs373) Course from Udacity, in preparation for term 2 of the Robotics Nandogree.
+This repository is meant to hold the code and reasoning I used to solve the exercises for the [Artificial Intelligence for Robotics](https://classroom.udacity.com/courses/cs373) Course from Udacity, in preparation for term 2 of the Robotics Nandogree.

 ### Problem sets